Wilhelm Taubert: Life

 Born in Berlin, Taubert studied under Ludwig Berger (piano) and Bernhard Klein (composition).
 In 1831, he became assistant conductor and accompanist for Berlin court concerts.
 Between 1845 and 1848, he was music director of the Berlin Royal Opera and was also court conductor in Berlin from 1845 to 1869.
-From 1865, he taught music at the Prussian Academy of Arts; Theodor Kullak was one of his pupils.
+From 1865, he taught music at the Prussian Academy of Arts; his pupils included Theodor Kullak and Agathe Plitt.

 His compositions include six operas, incidental music, four symphonies, concertos for piano and cello, four string quartets, other orchestral, choral, and piano works, and more than 300 songs.
 His early compositions were praised by the composer Felix Mendelssohn, who had also studied piano with Berger.

 Taubert died in Berlin.
 His grave is preserved in the Protestant "Friedhof I der Jerusalems- und Neuen Kirchengemeinde" (Cemetery No. I of the congregations of Jerusalem's Church and New Church) in Berlin-Kreuzberg, south of Hallesches Tor.